EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 (whose deposition ends at the specified time) divided by the layer's deposition time interval.
 The *decompacted_depth* column is similar to
 *decompacted_sediment_rate* in that the stratigraphic layers are fully decompacted (using surface porosity only) as if no portion of any layer had ever been buried.
 It is also similar to *compacted_depth* except all effects of compaction have been removed.
+The *dynamic_topography* column is the dynamic topography elevation relative to present day (or zero if no dynamic topography model was specified).

 Finally, *tectonic_subsidence* is the output of the underlying :ref:`tectonic subsidence model <pygplates_backtrack_oceanic_and_continental_subsidence>`, and *water_depth* is obtained from tectonic subsidence by subtracting an isostatic correction of the decompacted sediment thickness.